iamdanwi/iamdanwi/README.md

 # 💫 About Me:
 👋 Hey there!
+I'm Dainwi Choudhary
-I'm Dainwi Choudhary<br>I'm a Full-Stack Developer and a CSE Undergrad at Galgotias University.
-I love building real-world applications that solve everyday problems.
-From crafting seamless Next.js apps to managing robust MongoDB databases, I enjoy turning ideas into reality.<br><br>💻 Currently working on TaskMaster – a task management app<br>✍️ Building a custom blog system for my portfolio<br>🚀 Passionate about Web Development, AI, and Cybersecurity<br><br>Let's connect!
+I'm a Full-Stack Developer and a CSE Undergrad at Galgotias University.
+I enjoy building impactful applications that solve real-world problems and enhance user experiences.

+💻 Currently:

+Working on Templify – a template management platform Doing a remote internship to gain practical industry experience 🚀 Recent Projects:

+TaskMaster – a task management app to boost productivity Custom Blog System – integrated into my portfolio Let's connect!

 ## 🌐 Socials: